What is the Volunteer Online Employment Services Trial?

-For assistance using the Volunteer Online Employment Services Trial, visit https://jobsearch.gov.au/how-to-guide to access the user guides or contact the Department’s National Customer Service Line on 1800 805 260.
+For assistance using the Volunteer Online Employment Services Trial, visit the Job seeker user guides page on the Jobsearch website to access the user guides or contact the Department's Contact Centre on 1800 314 677.

-Further information on the Volunteer Online Employment Services Trial and a factsheet for participants can be found at Trialling Digital Solutions webpage.
+Further information on the Volunteer Online Employment Services Trial and a factsheet for participants can be found at Trialling Digital Solutions page.